 Also, road treatments such as salt, cinders, or other chemical treatments to prevent ice can harm your bike by causing corrosion to the drivetrain and delicate parts.
 If the air and ground are freezing, you could have ice build up on your bike, making it difficult to shift and brake (especially if you have rim brakes).

 If you do ride outside in the winter, you’ll want to make sure you thoroughly clean and dry your bike to prevent damage and ice build-up.

 How to prepare for cold weather riding

 If you live in a colder region, fair-weather cycling might be a very short season.
 If so, you might find yourself riding in colder weather.
 So, how can you protect yourself and your bike from the cold?

 Wear the Right Clothing for Your Weather Conditions

-You’ll need to think specifically about what weather conditions you’ll be riding in to make the best gear choice.
+You’ll need to think about the weather conditions you’ll be riding in to choose the best gear.
 Too many layers, and you’ll be too warm, which means your extra sweat will pose the risk of hypothermia.
 Too few layers and you’ll be too cold, also putting you at potential risk of hypothermia.

 You’ll also need to make sure you wear the right type of fabric.
 For example, wool makes a great base layer because it wicks away moisture while keeping you warm.
 You can find a great article with guidelines on how to dress for every temperature here.